On Strong Diameter Padded Decompositions: Minor Free Graphs

 Given a cluster $C\subseteq G$, we say that $C$ is an $r$-core cluster with radius $\Delta$, if $G[C]$ has an $r$-\emph{core} with radius $\Delta$.
 Given a partition $\mathcal{P}$ of $G$, we say that it is an $r$-core partition with radius $\Delta$ if each cluster $C\in \mathcal{P}$, is an $r$-core cluster with radius $\Delta$. \end{definition}

-The following theorem was proved implicitly in \cite{AGGNT14}. \begin{lemma}[Core Clustering \cite{AGGNT14}] Given a weighted graph $G=(V,E,w)$ that excludes $K_r$ as a minor and a parameter $\Delta>0$, there is a distribution $\mathcal{D}$ over $r$-core partitions with radius $\Delta$, such that for every vertex $v\in V$ and $\gamma\in(0,\Omega(\frac1r))$ it holds that
+The following theorem was proved implicitly in \cite{AGGNT19}. \begin{lemma}[Core Clustering \cite{AGGNT19}] Given a weighted graph $G=(V,E,w)$ that excludes $K_r$ as a minor and a parameter $\Delta>0$, there is a distribution $\mathcal{D}$ over $r$-core partitions with radius $\Delta$, such that for every vertex $v\in V$ and $\gamma\in(0,\Omega(\frac1r))$ it holds that

-\end{lemma} Even though we will not provide full details of the proof of \Cref{lem:coreClustering}, we will describe the algorithm itself and provide some intuition for the core clustering in \Cref{subsec:coreClustering}.
-Our clustering algorithm will be executed in two steps: first we partition the graph into core clustering (\Cref{lem:coreClustering}) and then we partition each $r$-core cluster using \Cref{thm:padded}.
+\end{lemma} We provide a proof of \Cref{lem:coreClustering} that differs from \cite{AGGNT19}, and arguably simplifies it.
+See \Cref{subsec:coreClustering}, and the discussion therein.
+We now proceed to proving our main \Cref{thm:StrongMinorFree}.
+Our clustering algorithm will be executed in two steps: first we partition the graph into $r$-core clusters (\Cref{lem:coreClustering}) and then we partition each $r$-core cluster using \Cref{thm:padded}.

-Some historical notes: \cite{AGGNT14} presented two different algorithms for strong and weak padded decompositions.
-Each of these algorithms consisted of two steps.
-For weak decompositions, essentially they first partitioning the graph using $r$-core clustering.
+\begin{hisnote*} \cite{AGGNT19} presented two different algorithms for strong and weak padded decompositions.
+Each of these algorithms consist ed of two steps.
+For weak decompositions, essentially they first partitioning the graph into $r$-core clusters.
 Secondly, instead of partition further each cluster, they pick a net from the $r$-cores in all the clusters, and iteratively grow balls around net points, ending with weak diameter guarantee.
-For strong decompositions, they partition the graph into $1$-core clusters (instead of $r$-core), ending with a probability of only $ e^{-O(r^2\cdot\gamma)}$ for a vertex $x$ to be $\gamma$-padded.
+For strong decompositions, they partition the graph into $1$-core clusters (instead of $r$-core), ending with a probability of only $ e^{-O(r^2\cdot\gamma)}$ for a vertex $x$ to be $\gamma$-padded. \end{hisnote*}